 A simple way to set up automatic shorting is with the help of the Trailing Stop-Short.
 When in your Base Config -> select "Shorting Settings" -> "Automatic Shorting" is enabled, enable Trailing Stop-Short.

-The Arm trailing stop-short at determines when your Hopper should start shorting.
-So how much loss should a position have before it starts shorting automatically?
+The Arm trailing stop-short at determines when your Hopper should start trailing your open short position.
+So how much loss should a position have before it starts trailing your short position automatically?

-The Trailing stop-short percentage determines how much a price should rise again to close the short.
+The Trailing stop-short percentage determines how much a price should rise again to close the short (open a position on the exchange).

 Did you know you could even use the Trailing Stop-Short to make a profit?
 Enable Use trailing stop-short only, and it will disable your shorting-take profit and only use your TSS settings.